Achaljs/AskMe/README.md

 4. Tap the send button to transmit your message to Jenny.

-5. View Jenny's response in the chat area and listen to it as spoken words using the text-to-speech feature.
+5. View Jenny's response in the chat area and listen to it as spoken words using the text-to-speech feature by tapping the Mic button.

 6. Continue the conversation by sending additional messages.